 It’s not your classic vodka martini but boy is it good.
 With fresh brewed coffee, half and half and kahlua this Coffee Buzz Martini with a white chocolate rim doubles as dessert.
-If a coffee and kahlua martini sounds good to you… read on!
+If a sweet coffee martini or espresso martini sounds good to you… read on!

-Ok, it’s not quite a milkshake — in fact, this libation has a fairly generous amount of liquor, but it’s also rimmed with white chocolate, making it feel more akin to dessert.
+Ok, it’s not quite a milkshake — in fact, this espresso martini is a libation with a fairly generous amount of liquor.
+However, it’s also rimmed with white chocolate, making it feel more akin to dessert than cocktails.

 A little simple syrup ups the sweet-ante.